 In December 1907 the owners of the Kintyre took William Denny & Bros to court, trying to recover £10,000 damages for the loss of their vessel.
 Lord Salvesen presiding held that the collision was caused solely by the actions of those aboard the Kintyre and her owners had to shoulder the burden of an uninsured loss.

-The Kintyre can be located approximately 400 metres south south west of Wemyss Point and some 200 metres off shore in position 55°53.178’ N, 004°53.974’W. Lying on an even keel on a steeply sloping seabed, she is oriented 90°/270° with her bow pointing towards the shore.
+The Kintyre can be located approximately 400 metres south south west of Wemyss Point and some 200 metres off shore in position 55°53.178’N, 004°53.974’W. Lying on an even keel on a steeply sloping seabed, she is oriented 90°/270° with her bow pointing towards the shore.

 The Kintyre is somewhat deeper than most of the diveable wrecks in the area, the depths around the wreck ranging from 38 to 49 metres bow to stern.
 Rising on average 3 metres from the seabed, the hull is reasonably intact except for an area on her starboard side aft of the engine room running aft to the stern which has collapsed onto the seabed.

 Apart from the depth, the wreck itself provides few problems for the diver.
 Hold and accommodation areas either side of the engine room centre section are open and easily accessible.
-The remains of deck beams, winches and alike can be found protruding from the deep silt.
+The remains of deck beams, winches and other wreckage can be found protruding from the deep silt.
 The clipper bow, the most visually dramatic part of the wreck, rears some 4 metres out of the seabed.
 The plating around this area has fallen away to expose the cage like structural members of her hull which are now covered in orange and white plumose anemone.

 It is possible to dive this wreck from the beach by following the sewer outfall pipe from the concrete structure inshore of the wreck.
 On reaching 42 metres head north along the slope, the wreck lies some 10 – 15 metres north of the pipe.
 However, due to the depth of the wreck and the distance from the shore the authors would strongly advise against this method of diving the wreck.